 1. Plank With Hip Dips

 Start with a front plank position.
-Keep your head, shoulders, hips and feet in proper alignment and elbows bent.
-Rotate to one side slightly, and then dip the hip to touch the floor.
-Go back up to start position and repeat it with the other side.
+Keep your head, shoulders, hips, and feet in proper alignment and your elbows bent.
+Rotate slightly to one side, then dip the hip to touch the floor.
+Go back to the start position and repeat it with the other side.

 Plank With Hip Dips

-A key thing to remember is to avoid excessive rotation in your lower back when dropping the hips.
+Remembering to avoid excessive rotation in your lower back when dropping the hips is key.
 After you go through a couple of repetitions, you may find this exercise a bit challenging to do.
 This targets different muscles within the core that we don’t usually work on with the static front plank.

 2. Single-arm Planks

 Go into a front plank position.
-Keep your head, shoulders, hips and feet in proper alignment and elbows bent.
+Keep your head, shoulders, hips, and feet in proper alignment and your elbows bent.
 Lift one arm slowly and reach it forward.
-Hold the position for a few seconds, then go back to the plank position.
+Hold the position for a few seconds, then return to the plank position.
 Do the same movements with the other arm.
 The single-arm plank works on rotation with your core muscles.

 Single-arm Planks From the Toes

 While the goal of this variation is to keep the plank straight, it is common for people to shift to their sides when reaching the arm forward.
 This happens especially when it’s your first time doing a plank.
-What you can do is to regress from the knees to focus on learning the exercise first.
+You can regress from the knees to focus on learning the exercise first.
 Then, progress from the toes.

 Single-arm Planks From the Knees (Regressed)

 3. Walking Planks

 Get into a plank position.
-Maintain proper alignment with your head, shoulders, hips and feet with your arms straight.
+Maintain proper alignment with your head, shoulders, hips, and feet with straight arms.
 Keep the abdominal area tight.
 Shuffle, or walk without lifting your feet, twice to one side.
 Start walking with your hands and then move with your feet.
 Do the same movements in the other direction.

 The walking plank works on your core muscles and the stability in your shoulder and hips.